 - SIIRD does not require collateral from the funded companies

-Should a project be successfully commercialised, SIIRD is entitled to repayment based on the product sales, up to 100% of the SIIRD funding or Conditional Grant.
-All repayment to SIIRD are considered as pre–tax expenses.
+Should the innovation or technology developed in whole or part during the SIIRD project be successfully commercialized by product sales or licensing of the innovation or technology, SIIRD is entitled to repayment of up to 100% of the SIIRD funding or Conditional Grant.
+All repayments to SIIRD are considered as pre–tax expenses.
 Repayment shall be based on either of the following:

-- The Conditional Grant shall be repaid in US Dollars at the rate of 2.5% of Gross Sales, until 100% of the Conditional Grant has been repaid or;
+1. The Conditional Grant shall be repaid, until 100% of the Conditional Grant has been repaid, at the rate of:

 |6 or more